salamander2/RaspberryPi/README.md

 * **You can also set your timezone here.**
 * you should see an option for keyboard layout, select that
 * you should change to a `Generic Key` keyboard when in doubt
-* the next pages will let you set a locale for the keyboard, we want US not UK
+* the next pages will let you set a locale for the keyboard, we want US not UK  (or en_US.UTF-8)
 * Choose other in the language choice
-* Choose US for the next choice
+* Choose US for the next choice (or en_US.UTF-8)
 * you can leave everything else default and just press enter throughout
 * you make need to click no <Finish> to exit.